 There is no single definition because regenerative farming is site-specific.
 What works on your farm might not work on somebody else’s.
 But there are some basic commonalities between all the definitions.
-They are
+They are:

 - Conservation tillage – in other words, disturb the soil as little as possible.

-- Rotation and cover crops - keep plant roots in the soil year-round to avoid erosion, build up soil organic matter, and feed soil microorganisms.
+- Rotation and cover crops - keep plant roots in the soil year-round to avoid erosion, build up organic matter, and feed soil microorganisms.
 Planting the same crop in the same field decreases the diversity of microorganisms and increases the chance of pathogens.

-That’s all well and good, you might say, but I’ve been getting good yields off my land the way I’ve been farming, why should I change?
+That’s all well and good, you might say, but I’ve been getting good yields off my land the way I’ve been farming; why should I change?

 That’s the best question you can ask.
-The answer lies somewhere between reverence for the earth and more profit from your farm.
+The answer lies between reverence for the earth and more profit from your farm.

-What Are Your Expectations of Regenerative Farming for Your Farm?
+What Are Your Expectations Of Regenerative Farming For Your Farm?

-What Do You Think of Regenerative Agriculture?
+What do you think of Regenerative Agriculture?

 - Most farms operate at a loss, especially if you remove government subsidies

-- Agribusiness has consolidated most small or medium-sized farms, simply because the package of machinery and chemicals is too costly if you aren’t “big.”
+- Agribusiness has consolidated most small or medium-sized farms simply because the package of machinery and chemicals is too costly if you aren’t “big.”

 - Grain yields have gone up, but protein concentrations keep going down.
 We’re eating more and still not getting the nutrients we need.

-- If you are raising cattle in a CAFO you are using antibiotics – which pass through the animal into the manure you spread on your fields, contaminating soil and potentially water as well.
+- If you are raising cattle in a CAFO, you are using antibiotics – which pass through the animal into the manure you spread on your fields, contaminating soil and potentially water as well.

-- Farming “as usual” with pesticides and herbicides is dangerous for your health, your families, and consumers.
-The USDA, in 2005, found detectable pesticide residues in 73% of fresh fruits and vegetables and 61% in processed foods.
+- Farming “as usual” with pesticides and herbicides is dangerous for your health, families, and consumers.
+The USDA, in 2005, found detectable pesticide residues in 73% of fresh fruits and vegetables and 61% of processed foods.
 Those pesticides work on pests by attacking their neurologic, respiratory, and reproductive systems – they do the same on humans.

 - Farmers, compared to other occupational groups, are the most likely to die from suicide, according to a 2020 survey by the CDC.

-The study “Regenerative agriculture: merging farming and natural resource conservation profitably” by LeCanne and Lundgren in 2018, found “…regenerative fields had 29% lower grain production but 78% higher profits over conventional corn production systems.”
+The study “Regenerative agriculture: merging farming and natural resource conservation profitably” by LeCanne and Lundgren in 2018 found “…regenerative fields had 29% lower grain production but 78% higher profits over conventional corn production systems.”

-Barriers to Converting to Regenerative Farming
+Barriers To Converting To Regenerative Farming

-“Even though most people are losing money in agriculture, the fear of change is so great that they would rather wrestle with the devil they know vs the devil they don’t know.”
+“Even though most people are losing money in agriculture, the fear of change is so great that they would rather wrestle with the devil they know vs. the devil they don’t know.”

 Crop insurance.
-Yes, as it is now you are rewarded for the risky behavior of planting in degraded or marginal lands.
+Yes, as it is now, you are rewarded for the risky behavior of planting in degraded or marginal lands.
 The current crop insurance rating program doesn’t recognize the benefits of improved agricultural practices.
 It rewards failure when you plant a crop on a field that you are pretty sure is too dry or too wet.
 This is a political and economic issue.

-Your Future in Regenerative Farming
+Your Future In Regenerative Farming

 Conventional farming may be the mainstream today, but it’s steadily being overtaken by regenerative farming.
-Part of the change is due to consumer demand but many farmers are becoming aware their farming practices are beginning to cost them a lot of money.
+Part of the change is due to consumer demand, but many farmers are becoming aware their farming practices are beginning to cost them a lot of money.
 Farmers, perhaps you, are looking elsewhere for answers to their questions about yield, soil health, and insect and disease issues.